Climate-smart forestry (CSF) is an emerging approach to managing forests that:

 Climate-Smart Forestry in Action

-At Elm Hill Wildlife Sanctuary in Brookfield and North Brookfield, we're fulfilling the "working landscape" terms of an Agricultural Restriction (AR) by harvesting trees with wildlife habitat in mind.
+At Elm Hill Wildlife Sanctuary in Brookfield and North Brookfield, we're fulfilling the "working landscape" terms of an Agricultural Preservation Restriction (APR) by harvesting trees with wildlife habitat in mind.
 Instead of farming hay, we're harvesting the patches of forest that divide up the fields, creating a large, contiguous grassland for birds like American Woodcock, Eastern Towhee, and Chestnut-sided Warbler that need wide expanses of open space.
 Learn more about managing forest for bird habitat through Mass Audubon's Foresters for the Birds program.